-During the meetings at which 2006 compensation determinations were made, the members of the compensation committee were Clayton S. Rose (chair), Samuel L. Barker, Ph.D., Barry Mills, J.D., Ph.D. and Frank P. Palantoni.
-The current members of the compensation committee are Mr. Palantoni (chair), Mr. Rose and Dr. Mills.
-The board of directors, in its business judgment, has determined that Mr. Palantoni, Mr. Rose, Dr. Mills and Dr. Barker are "independent" in accordance with the applicable listing standards of The Nasdaq Stock Market, Inc.
+During the meetings at which determinations were made regarding 2006 bonus awards and annual stock option grants and 2007 base salaries and bonus targets, the members of the compensation committee were Clayton S. Rose (chair), Samuel L. Barker, Ph.D., Barry Mills, J.D., Ph.D. and Frank P. Palantoni.
+Determinations regarding 2007 bonus awards and annual stock option grants and 2008 base salaries and bonus targets were made by the current members of the compensation committee, Mr. Palantoni (chair), Philippe J. Amouyal and Alan S. Nies, M.D.
+The board of directors, in its business judgment, has determined that Mr. Palantoni, Mr. Amouyal and Dr. Nies are "independent" in accordance with the applicable listing standards of The Nasdaq Stock Market, Inc. In making such directors, in its business judgment, has also determined that Mr. Rose, Dr. Barker and Dr. Mills were also "independent" in accordance with the applicable listing standards of The Nasdaq Stock Market, Inc. during their service as members of the compensation committee during 2007.

 Corporate Governance Committee.
 Our corporate governance committee identifies individuals qualified to become members of our board of directors, selects candidates or nominees for director positions to be filled by the board of directors or our stockholders and develops appropriate corporate governance principles.
-The corporate governance committee operates pursuant to a charter that was approved by the board of directors on February 11, 2004, a copy of which appears on our website at www.lexicon-genetics.com under the caption "Investor Relations - Corporate Governance."
+The corporate governance committee operates pursuant to a charter that was approved by the board of directors on February 11, 2004, a copy of which appears on our website at www.lexpharma.com under the caption "Investor Relations - Corporate Governance."